woman on laptop with coffee cup

 Your monthly income and DTI are just two factors that lenders look at when you apply for a mortgage.
 Your credit score and the size of your down payment are also two really important factors.

 Lenders look for a credit score of about 620 and up when you apply for a conventional loan.
-If your score is below 620, you might be offered a higher interest rate.
+If your score is below 620, you may want to consider applying for government-backed mortgages like FHA loans and VA loans.

-If your credit score isn’t where you’d like it to be, there are a few steps that you can take to raise your score over time.
+If your credit score isn’t where you’d like it to be, you can take steps to raise your score over time.

-You may qualify for a mortgage with as little as 3% down with a conventional loan.
-If you choose an FHA loan, you’ll need 3.5%.
-You can even buy a home with 0% down if you qualify for a VA loan or a USDA loan.
+You may qualify for a mortgage with just 3% down on a conventional loan.
+If you choose an FHA loan, you’ll need to put at least 3.5% down.
+You can buy a home with 0% down if you qualify for a VA loan or a USDA loan.

-The focus of this article so far has been on the requirements to gain the approval of a lender for your home purchase.
-It’s also important, however, for you to make your own decisions about the percentage of your income you should dedicate to a mortgage.
-Although each situation is different, it’s typically not recommended that you put more than 28% of your income toward your mortgage, no matter how stunning the dream home.
+It’s also important to make your own decisions about the percentage of your income you should dedicate to a mortgage.
+It’s typically not recommended that you put more than 28% of your income toward your mortgage, no matter how stunning the dream home might be.

 What Are Other Costs Associated With Buying A House?

 Your monthly payment and down payment aren’t the only costs associated with buying a home.
 You also need to pay closing costs when you finalize your loan.
-Closing costs are extra fees that go to your lender for the services your lender provides.
-Here are some closing costs you might see.
+Closing costs are extra fees that go to your lender for the services it provides.

 Appraisal Fee

-Your appraisal fee covers the cost of a professional appraiser’s report on your home’s worth.
+Your appraisal fee covers the cost of a professional appraiser’s report on the home’s worth.
 Mortgage lenders require appraisals to ensure that the house is worth the amount they’re lending.
+You can pay this upfront or at closing.

 Title Insurance